artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

     };
     ```

-- Create the route request handler:
+- Create the controller / request handler:

   - Create a new file called `articles.js` in the `controllers/` folder
   - In this new file, define and export the request handlers associated to these routes: